Gothic 1 Remake: Soundtrack, dialogue, and localization

-Marketing, Demo and retail versions
+Release

-A first trailer was released in August 2022.
-Artworks and screenshots of the remake get published on Steam at regular intervals since January 2023 at the latest.
-A second trailer was published in August 2023.
-A year later a third trailer, containing ingame scenes, was released.
-In the same month, August 2024, a demo was presented at Gamescom, which differs from the finished remake in terms of gameplay and setting (e.g. no quick save mode, different player character).
-Since February 2025 said Demo titled „Nyras Prologue“, is available on Steam.
-After the release of the Demo 15,000 players participated in a survey about it.
-A fourth trailer was published in August 2025.
+The first trailer for Gothic 1 Remake was released in August 2022.
+Several artworks and screenshots of the remake got published on Steam in early 2023.
+Gameplay was first revealed in a trailer in August 2024, and a demo was presented at Gamescom in the same month, which differs from the finished remake in terms of gameplay and setting (e.g. no quick save mode, different player character).
+Since February 2025, the demo, titled "Nyras Prologue", is available on Steam.
+After the release of the demo 15,000 players participated in a survey about it.
+THQ Nordic posted "Making of" videos to their YouTube channel.

+In February 2023, Alkimia Interactive claimed the development was "in the middle of production and therefore perfectly on schedule", but did not want to commit to a release date.
+In March 2023, the studio cited the year 2024 as a "realistic release timeline".
+In the same month, publisher THQ Nordic said it "did not want to name a final release period".
+In February 2026, THQ Nordic announced that the game would be released on 5 June 2026.

-There will be a Standard Edition and a Collector's Edition as retail versions.
-While the standard edition only contains the game, the collectors edition, which is limited to 7,500 copies, includes the game on DVD, a wall decoration (a so-called sleeper mask with a wall mount), a notebook and a bracelet, each made of real leather, and the game's soundtrack on CD.
+A "Collector's Edition" of Gothic 1 Remake, limited to 7,500 copies, was available for preorder.
+Bundled with the game a copy of the game on DVD is a wall decoration (a so-called sleeper mask with a wall mount), a notebook and a bracelet, each made of leather, and the game's soundtrack on CD.
+Physical copies of Gothic 1 Remake cannot be played without a one-time internet connection, as the complete game is not contained on the discs.